bseltz-cohesity/scripts/powershell/protectO365Mailboxes/README.md

 ## Other Parameters

 * -jobName: name of the O365 protection job to exclude mailboxes from
-* -mailbox: (optional) a comma separated list of site names to protect
+* -mailbox: (optional) a comma separated list of mailbox names to protect
-* -mailboxList: (optional) a text file list of site names to protect
+* -mailboxList: (optional) a text file list of mailbox names to protect
 * -allMailboxes: (optional) protect unprotected mailboxes (up to the maxmailboxesPerJob)
 * -maxMailboxesPerJob: (optional) default is 5000
 * -sourceName: (optional) name of registered O365 protection source (required for new job)